Grindlewalt/Grindlewalt/README.md

 ## Currently

 <!--
-  A short block, three or four lines, in a format that scans fast.
+  Three or four lines in a format that scans fast:
-  Example shape:

     Building   ...
     Learning   ...